AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 `2` | Failed to send event
 `3` | Transmission is in progress

-You can use the following SQL query to select all events from `event_data` table:
+You can use the following SQL query to select all events from the `event_data` table:

 `SELECT * FROM event_data`